noumanqodix-cmd/project104/replit.md

 ## Recent Changes (October 2025)

+**Architecture Refactoring - Session Status Single Source of Truth (October 16, 2025):**
+- Eliminated redundant `completed` integer field from workout_sessions table
+- `status` field is now the single source of truth with values: 'scheduled', 'in_progress', 'partial', 'complete', 'skipped'
+- Status flow: scheduled (not started) → in_progress (actively working out) → partial (ended early, can resume) OR complete (finished)
+- Fixed critical data contradiction bug where sessions could have `completed=1` AND `status='incomplete'` simultaneously
+- Updated all backend queries and frontend components to use status-based logic
+- Benefits: Simpler code, impossible to have contradictory states, single source of truth

 **New Features - Partial Workout Completion & Cascading Reschedule:**
 - Partial Workout Resumption: Users can now end workouts early and resume them later the same day.
-Partial workouts save as `completed=0, status='partial'` and display progress (e.g., "3 of 9 exercises completed") with a "Resume Workout" button.
+Partial workouts save as `status='partial'` and display progress (e.g., "3 of 9 exercises completed") with a "Resume Workout" button.
 - Smart Workout Resume: When resuming, the app loads completed sets from the database, skips finished exercises, and starts at the exact set where the user left off.
 The workout timer continues from where it stopped when the workout was ended early (timer state saved in `elapsedSeconds` field).
 - Cascading Reschedule Logic: When a missed workout moves to today, ALL future workouts automatically shift forward by the same number of days to maintain proper spacing and prevent compressed schedules.
 - Movement Pattern Completion: System ensures users complete all movement patterns in their 7-day cycle by requiring partial workouts to be finished, preventing muscle imbalances.